dsa-ou/m269-installer/README.md

 2. Upload it to the VCE and unzip it there.
 See Section 1.3 of the book for details.
 3. In the VCE dashboard, navigate to your TMA notebook and open it.
 4. Continue with the VCE instructions above.

+## 5 Uninstalling

+At the end of the M269 23J presentation, if you wish to remove the M269 software, delete folder `~/venvs/m269-23j` and delete files `m269.json` and `allowed.py` from your M269 folder.
+If you also want to remove the `m269-23j`, `nb` and `allowed` commands:

+1. Find out in which file they are defined.
+   - Windows: open a PowerShell and enter `$Profile.CurrentUserCurrentHost` to obtain the file name
+   - Unix: open a terminal and enter `echo $0` to obtain the shell you're using.
+     If it's fish, then the commands are in file `~/.config/fish/config.fish`, otherwise they're in file `~/.shellrc`, where `shell` is the name of your shell.
+     For example, if you're using bash, then it's file `~/.bashrc`.
+2. Open the file in a text editor.
+3. Search for the lines that define the `m269-23j`, `nb` and `allowed` functions (Windows) or aliases (Unix).
+Delete those lines.
+4. Save the file and close the text editor.

 ## Licence